The degrees of criminal sexual conduct include CSC 1st, 2nd, 3rd, and 4th degree.

 Motivations for being accused of a sex offender could be anything from relationship tensions to misunderstandings.
 It is not unusual for people to be falsely accused of criminal sexual conduct crimes in the middle of custody battles, divorce, and breakups.

 The outcome of criminal sexual conduct charges pressed against you will depend heavily on the lawyer you choose to defend you and your future.
 It is, therefore, an absolute necessity to hire an experienced Michigan CSC defense lawyer to represent you in a criminal sexual conduct case.

 An excellent criminal defense attorney will focus on the inconsistencies and gaps in the victim’s story and use them to show the jury, and all of those involved, how those gaps and inconsistencies align with your version of the events.

 If you are ever accused of/charged with criminal sexual conduct in Michigan, choosing an experienced defense attorney who focuses solely on sex crimes charges could make the difference between getting a conviction and having your charges dropped.

-Nicole Blank Becker of Blank Law, PC is a top Michigan criminal defense attorney solely focused on sex crimes and has prosecuted and defended thousands of accused persons for all four CSC degrees and sexual related crimes, with unmatched success.
+Nicole Blank Becker of Blank Law, PC is a top Michigan criminal defense attorney and is solely focused on sex crimes.
+She has prosecuted and defended thousands of accused persons for all four degrees of criminal sexual conduct and sexual related crimes, with unmatched success.